 "The Best of Both Worlds"

 The Bard Conservatory Orchestra performs several concerts each semester and at least four times each year in the Frank Gehry–designed Richard B. Fisher Center for the Performing Arts.
-The orchestra also performs annual side-by-side concerts with members of the American Symphony Orchestra, conducted by Leon Botstein, and performs regularly at the Eastern New York Correctional Facility as part of the Bard Prison Initiative.
+The orchestra also performs annual side-by-side concerts with members of the The Orchestra Now, conducted by Leon Botstein, and performs regularly at the Eastern New York Correctional Facility as part of the Bard Prison Initiative.